Trabectedin (Yondelis ®)

-Trabectedin may cause changes in the way your liver works, although it will return to normal when the treatment finishes.
-You're very unlikely to notice any problems, but your doctor will take regular blood samples to check your liver is working properly.
-If you notice the whites of your eyes or your skin looks a yellow colour, let your doctor or nurse know straight away.
+Trabectedin may cause changes in the way your liver works, although this will return to normal when the treatment finishes.
+You’re very unlikely to notice any problems, but your doctor will take regular blood samples to check your liver is working properly.
+If you notice the whites of your eyes or your skin look yellow, let your doctor or nurse know straight away.

 Trabectedin can affect how your kidneys work.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your kidneys are working.
 Your nurse will ask you to drink plenty of fluid.